Lev Tahor: Jewish sect leaders arrested in Mexico jungle raid freed

 Lev Tahor - Hebrew for Pure of Heart - was formed in Israel in 1988 and is thought to number up to 350 members, according to an ex-members group.

 It has been forced to move from country to country in recent years after coming under scrutiny from local authorities.
 It is currently spread between Israel, the US, North Macedonia, Morocco, Mexico and Guatemala.
-Between 70 and 80 members are still in Guatemala.

 While the group is often described as ultra-Orthodox, it follows its own sets of rules and has been declared a "dangerous cult" by an Israeli court.